JarrettBillingsley/DecompilingSonic1/README.md

 ## Language, Style etc.

 Language is C++ 11, cause I like it.
-Don't get too scared; the code is really written in a simple structs-and-functions style (it was 68K assembly after all), but I do like having namespacing, ad-hoc overloading, and auto variable declarations, so C++ 11 it is.
+Don't get too scared; the code is really written in a simple structs-and-functions style (it was 68K assembly after all), but I do like having ad-hoc overloading, templates, references, typed enums, and auto variable declarations, so C++ 11 it is.

 Indentation is tabs at 4 spaces, braces on own lines, no spaces before parens on control structures/function calls, CamelCase for names, CamelCase_Underscored for "fake" namespacing.
 Soft limit of 120 chars/line, hard limit of 140.

 Every attempt is made to preserve the exact operating semantics of the original code, so it doesn't use any STL data structures or anything.
 Just plain old structs, pointers, and C arrays.
 This also means that the code is kinda messy/global-variable-dependent.

+I try to put enums and constant data that are used in multiple functions in the `constants.cpp` files, and enums/constants that are specific to a certain function or object stay in their file.
+Same idea with the `structs.cpp` files.

 ## Notes